ERM-HD/vocab.bibrm/README.md

 In RDF we try to make use of `rdfs:subClassOf` or `owl:subClassOf` in case of adding further statements like 'owl:Restrictions' on properties to a class.
 (Note that we will add all restrictions on properties even if their usagage is optional, with help of `owl:minCardinality "0"`.
 In contrast to open world assumption this is a closed world even if we know one can add triples she wants)

+The URI of this vocabulary
     @prefix bibrm:  <http://vocab.ub.uni-leipzig.de/bibrm/> .

+Used prefixes and their namespace
     @prefix bibo:   <http://purl.org/ontology/bibo/> .
     @prefix cc:     <http://creativecommons.org/ns#> .
     @prefix dc:     <http://purl.org/dc/elements/1.1/> .